Got to Give It Up: Composition

-Release and reaction
+Release and reception

 The record was released in March 1977 and eventually topped the U.S. Billboard charts.
 The song held the number one position on the US Billboard Hot 100 for one week, from June 18 to 25, 1977.
 It replaced "Dreams" by Fleetwood Mac, and was replaced by "Gonna Fly Now" by Bill Conti.
 On the R&B singles charts, it held the number one spot for five weeks from April 30 until June 17, 1977 (being interrupted twice at the number one position for one week by "Whodunit" by Tavares for the week of May 21, 1977, and Stevie Wonder's "Sir Duke" for the week of May 28, 1977, respectively).
 On the disco charts, the single was a number one hit.
 Billboard ranked it as the No. 20 song of 1977.

 It reached number one on the dance charts in May.
 The single also found success outside the United States reaching number seven on the UK Singles Chart, his biggest charted hit as a solo artist since his version of "Abraham, Martin & John" had peaked at number nine on the chart in 1970.
-Previously, Gaye had modest success with two singles: "Save the Children" (released as a double-A side with Gaye's 1966 recording "Little Darling (I Need You)") in 1971 and "Let's Get It On" in 1973 (which peaked at number 31 on the UK chart).
+Previously, Gaye had modest success with two singles: "Save the Children (song)" (released as a double-A side with Gaye's 1966 recording "Little Darling (I Need You)") in 1971 and "Let's Get It On" in 1973 (which peaked at number 31 on the UK chart).
 The single also found modest success in some countries, peaking at number 24 on the Dutch singles chart and number 31 on the New Zealand charts.
 The single's success helped its parent album Live at the London Palladium find substantial success on the Billboard 200, where it stayed at the top 10 for several weeks.
 Sales of the album eventually reached two million.

 Cash Box said that "this highly infectious tune features Gaye's vocals over throbbing drums and street jive noise that has a sound just right for the disco, and tailor made for an upbeat mood."
 Record World said that it's "an atmospheric party track sparked by [Gaye's] distinctive vocal."
 New York Times critic John Rockwell called the song "a pure dance record in the modern disco mode" but wondered if its popularity was due more to Gaye's reputation than to its own merits.